SkyeWrenbrook/soc-analyst-labs/windows/concepts/command-resolution.md

 ## Overview

+Windows resolves commands by searching for executable files based on a defined order.
-When a command is executed without a full path, Windows must determine which executable to run.
+When a command is entered without a full path (e.g., ipconfig, backup, sample), Windows determines which file to execute using a combination of:
-Rather than searching the entire system, Windows follows a defined search order.

-This means execution depends not only on what files exist, but on where Windows is configured to look.
+- Current working directory
+- System directories
+- The %PATH% environment variable
+- File extension priority (%PATHEXT%)

 ## Tools Used